 Since 1991, The Wetlands Institute has brought scientists and volunteers together to conduct surveys of horseshoe crabs spawning on New Jersey’s Delaware Bay beaches.
 These surveys take place during full and new moon phases during the months of May and June at the height of the spawning season.
 During this time, thousands of crabs crawl onto Delaware Bay beaches to lay their eggs in nests along the shoreline’s high tide line.
-Our horseshoe crab spawning surveys are coordinated with other groups in New Jersey and Delaware so that they are standardized and take place on the same dates and tides.
-By taking snap shot counts of the number of horseshoe crabs spawning on Delaware Bay beaches, scientists are able to gain insight to the Delaware Bay’s horseshoe crab population status and trends.
+These horseshoe crab spawning surveys are coordinated with other groups in New Jersey and Delaware so that they are standardized and take place on the same dates and tides.
+By taking repeated counts of horseshoe crabs spawning on Delaware Bay beaches, scientists are able to gain insight to the Delaware Bay’s horseshoe crab population status and trends.

 Interested in Joining us for a Horseshoe Crab Spawning Survey?

 We offer the opportunity for you to join Institute scientists on a 2 km walk along New Jersey’s Delaware Bay beaches to count horseshoe crabs.
 This activity lasts approximately 3 hours and is ideal for all age groups.
 Group sizes are limited, and advanced registration is required.
-Please take time to review our instructions below on how to sign up, where to meet, and what to expect for this event.
+Please take time to review our instructions below on how to sign up and what to expect for this event.

 How to sign up for a spawning survey